divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 Typically, the monolith exports the data as messages/events in some sort of streaming system, like kafka or rabbitMQ.
 Then have a consumer in the microservice reading the data and storing it in its local storage.

 There are different techniques to publish messages from the monolith.
-You can publish your messages directly to the messaging system after storing the data in your database.
+You can publish them directly to the messaging system after storing the data in your database.
 Another solution is to connect directly to the database engine transaction log and publish this log to the messaging system.
-A third solution is to use the outbox pattern, storing the messages in another table in the monolith DB, and them publish this messages to the messaging system.
+A third solution is to use the outbox pattern, storing the messages in another table in the monolith DB, publish the messages to the messaging system at a later time.

 ### Publishing the event from code
-This is the easier to implement, but also the worst of the 3 solutions given.
-This is done in code by sending the message to the streaming service in the same block of code that you store in the database.
+This is the easiest to implement, but also the worst of the 3 given solutions.
+This is done in code by sending the message to the streaming service in the same code block where you store in the database.

 ```
 UpdateDB(data);